 Master Gardener Association: Trained volunteers work with the Consumer Horticulture Agent to support the Consumer Horticulture Program.
 Master Gardeners staff the Plant Clinic to answer questions and suggest best gardening practices for area residents.
 Eight weeks of classroom training and 50 hours of volunteer time is required to become a certified Master Gardener.
 To learn more contact: Susan Brown, Consumer Horticultural Agent at firstname.lastname@example.org.

 4-H Youth: Volunteers work through the 4-H Agent assisting with education programming for youth development.
 To learn more, contact Scott Enroughty, 4-H Agent at email@example.com

 Ability Garden: The Ability Garden is a therapeutic horticulture program which empowers the under-served through gardening, education, inclusion and community engagement.
 Volunteer opportunities are available in direct services, horticulture, board service, marketing and grant writing.
 If you are interested in volunteering for this unique program, contact Heather Kelejian, Therapeutic Horticulture Extension Agent via e-mail, or you can also contact Amy Mead, Volunteer Coordinator at the Arboretum, by phone (910-798-7663) or via e-mail to sign up for this program.
 You may also visit the Ability Garden web-site or Facebook page.

 Tours: Trained volunteers give tours throughout the gardens.

 Office: We are always seeking friendly, outgoing people to help in the Extension office.
 Volunteers may assist with public relations, phone work, or contribute newsletter publishing and computer expertise.

-Special Events: Support the Arboretum by volunteering at one of our wonderful annual fundraising events such as Master Gardener Plant Sale (April), Art in the Arboretum (November).
+Special Events: Support the Arboretum by volunteering at one of our wonderful annual fundraising events such as Master Gardener Plant Sale (April).

 For more information on how to get involved call the Information Desk at (910)798-7660.